 CEQ4C Policy Simulations

 In this section, we employ the CEQ methodology to run four policy scenarios relevant to social protection and estimate their potential impacts on child poverty and inequality.
-Specifically, we propose various adjustments to existing cash transfer programs, either in the form of increasing the levels of benefits or expanding coverage and estimate the resulting shifts in child poverty and inequality in Kenya (Table 6.2).
+Specifically, we propose various adjustments to existing cash transfer programmes, either in the form of increasing the levels of benefits or expanding coverage and estimate the resulting shifts in child poverty and inequality in Kenya (Table 6.2).
 However, it is crucial to note that because the methodology used only allows for static modelling (i.e. it does not allow for the dynamic effects of a policy intervention over time), the results here will necessarily be very conservative by not reflecting the true medium to longer term impacts of such interventions, which the evidence on cash transfers suggests would result in considerably higher impacts over time.